oatlog/oatlog/doc/report/main.typ

 e-graphs (aegraphs) due to performance problems of full e-graphs.
 A proliferation of e-graphs within compilers would require them to become faster.

-#TODO[We commented out Datalog section here, that's no good since we want to talk about Datalog
-  later..]

-// #TODO[Explain limitations of aegraphs.
-Or not?
-Seems excessive]
-// it is actually unclear what exactly the weaknesses are with aegraphs, and therefore very hard to
-// explain.

-/*
 == Relational databases and Datalog

-#TODO[is this suitable for people who don't know databases or Datalog?]

-#TODO[add paragraph mentioning how databases have been a useful tool, what indexes are, why they are useful]
+Relational databases are a mature technology that are used across computer science.
+Their success is supported by multiple key advantages: They logically represent data as tables, i.e. collections of identically structed records called rows.
+This representation is abstract and many computations can be expressed in the domain-specific query languages such as SQL based on relational algebra.
+High-level queries can be executed efficiently by leveraging well-studied query planning and join algorithms.
+At the same time the abstract tables can be physically implemented in different ways, with acceleration structures called indexes affecting the performance characteristics of a logically identical table.

-Recent developments in e-graphs for equality saturation @relationalematching @eqlog_algorithm @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog @egglog.
-Datalog is a declarative logic programming language that reasons bottom-up by inserting rows into tables.
+Recent developments in e-graphs for equality saturation @relationalematching @eqlog_algorithm
+@egglog have identified a connection to relational databases.
+Adding indexes to e-graphs adds flexibility to its pattern-matching, effectively formulating e-matching as executing relational queries.
+This illustrates a connection between equality saturation and Datalog @egglog, a declarative logic programming language implemented as relational queries iteratively inferring facts to add to the database.
 In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

-This allows EqSat @equalitysaturation to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
-Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the e-graph engine egglog @egglog when compared to its predecessor egg @egg.
+This identifiction allows equality saturation to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation.
+Rather than running queries against the entire database, it specifically queries newly inserted rows in a manner similar to a database trigger.
+Incremental rule matching, together with indexes and simple query planning, brought an order of magnitude speedup to the e-graph engine egglog @egglog when compared to its predecessor egg @egg.

-Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated into egglog.
+Relational databases use many implementation techniques that could be transferred to e-graphs beyond those already incorporated into egglog.
 At the same time, e-graphs have unique requirements and have been understood as databases only recently.
 This background is what motivated us to look at Datalog-like e-graph implementation for our master's thesis.
-*/

 == Oatlog